polinadudchenko/polinadudchenko/README.md

 ### Hi there, I'm Polina

 - 👨‍🎓 I’m currently looking for a frontend developer job
-- 🤟 I’d like to collaborate on **Web development of interesting and challenging projects**
+- 🤟 I'd like to collaborate on an exciting and challenging projects as a web developer

 ### 🢒 Contact me: